pandukakarunasena/pandukakarunasena/README.md

+### Hi there 👋

-- 👋 Hi, I’m @pandukakarunasena
+- 👋 I’m @pandukakarunasena.
+- :factory_worker: I'm an Electrical engineering graduate/Software engineer.
-- 👀 I’m interested in problem solving
+- 👀 I’m interested in Problem solving, Parallel worlds, Afterlife and about the things I can not comprehend.
-- 🌱 I’m currently learning React, Java, Android Studio
+- 🌱 I’m currently learning React, Android Studio, Computer security.
-- 💞️ I’m looking to collaborate on any kind of project
+- 💞️ I’m looking to collaborate with any kinda project.
+- :grin: I Can help you with Electrical engineering stuff as well.
-- 📫 Send a message panduka.karunasena@gmail.com
+- 📫 Contact me via panduka.karunasena@gmail.com.

 ## Connect With Me